 - No person shall swim, bathe, or wade in any body of water located on SCC campuses.
-This includes the lake behind the main campus. - No person shall boat, canoe, kayak, or use any floating device in any body of water located on SCC campuses. - No fishing will be allowed unless approved through the Executive Office.
+This includes the lake behind the main campus. - No person shall boat, canoe, kayak, or use any floating device in any body of water located on SCC campuses.

-Smoke and Tobacco-Free Campus (4387)
+Smoke and Tobacco-Free Campus